encoredev/encore/CONTRIBUTING.md

 npm test -- --watch #re-run tests on file change
 ```

+### Testing the Daemon run logic
+The deamon tests in the `cli/daemon/run` use many auto generated files from the `testdata` directory.
+To generate the
+client files and other test files, run `go test -golden-update` from the `cli/daemon/run` directory and update the
+tests.

 ## Architecture

 The code base is divided into several parts: